microsoft/PowerPlatformConnectors/certified-connectors/HTML To PDF By Pascalcase/Readme.md

 Image – H3

-# HTML To PDF By Pascalcase
-Convert HTML to PDF connectors

-1. Users can use this connector by searching "HTML to PDF by pascalcase" in powerautomate "add an action".

-2. Once selected they need to provide the content type {i.e. application/json}, the HTML string and the Key{ provided by pascalcase software pvt.ltd}.

-3. The response is then sent back to power automate as a bytes array which can then be used as file content.

-4. If the users do not have a key the response will be limited to 1 page of PDF, if the users have the key the response will be limited to 5pages and maximum HTML file of 20mb can be processed by the connector.

 ## Known issues and limitations

-This connector can process maximum 15MB of HTML and can generate maximum 5 pages of the PDF.
-If there is a HTML which is more than 5pages it will descard the remaining pages and send output of only 5pages.
+This connector can create a maximum of 5 PDF pages and process up to 15MB of HTML.
+If an HTML file has more than 5 pages, the extra pages will be discarded, and just 5 pages will be sent as output.

 ## Common errors and remedies

-If there are any issues with the connector i.e. HTTPS timeout i.e 2min then reduce the size of the HTML and try again.
+If there are any issues with the connector i.e. HTTPS timeout(2min) then reduce the size of the HTML and try again.

 ## FAQ

 1. Can I use the connector without key?

     Yes you can, but the generated PDF will be of only 1 page.

 2. What is the maximum size of PDF which can be converted?

     Maximum 15MB of PDF can be converted currently.

-3. How many pages does the licences version of the app can process.
+3. How many pages does the licences version of the app can process?

     Maximum 5pages of PDF can be processed currently by our system.